All About Dussehra 2022: Ravan Dahan Celebration And Importance

-Ravan Dahan the victorious journey of Lord Rama
+Ravan Dahan The Victorious Journey Of Lord Rama

 In some other places, the main attraction of Dussehra is Ravan Dahan.
 It involves the burning of towering effigies along with those of his brother Kumbhakaran and son Meghnad.
 Besides these, people also burst crackers and fest with their families.
 Colourful fairs and exhibitions are also put up in many places.
 Usually, the timing of Ravan Dahan is between 5 pm to 7 pm, i.e., evening time.

-Importance of celebrating Dussehra
+Importance Of Dussehra Celebration

 In Mysore, the celebration happens on a large scale where Dussehra honours the Goddess Chamundeshwari (another name of Goddess Durga) of Chamundi Hills, who killed the powerful demon king Mahishasura.

 Have A Whale Of Time On This Navratri And Dussehra To Mark The Veracity Of The Festival